dnsimple/dnsimple-support/content/articles/ssl-certificate-with-azure.markdown

 We have prepared [a guide to purchasing an SSL certificate](/articles/purchasing-ssl-certificates).
 Once you have followed that and the certificate has been issued, return to the certificate page for the next step.

-## Install the SSL certificate on Azure
+## Install the SSL certificate on Microsoft Azure

 Open the certificate page and click <label>Install the SSL Certificate</label>.